Authenticating users

 This can be used both to restrict access to private channels, and in the case of presence channels notify subscribers of who else is also subscribed via presence events.

-- Implementing Authentication endpoints
+- Implementing authentication endpoints

-private-orpresence-channel. - The
+- The authentication process

-Channel Authentication endpoint
+Setting the Channel Authentication endpoint

 The default value for this is: /pusher/auth